 Projects will be ranked higher when our current scientific understanding of forest practice effectiveness in the FPRs and associated regulations is incomplete.
-A goal is to promote projects that address large gaps in the knowledge of the effectiveness iv.
+A goal is to promote projects that address large gaps in the knowledge of the effectiveness of the FPRs and associated statutes and regulations.
+Projects should propose to investigate high priority critical monitoring themes, as detailed in the EMC's Research Themes and Critical Monitoring Questions.25 iii.
+Geographic Application iv.
 Collaboration & Feasibility